Satisfactory Academic Progress Policy

-Federal and state regulations require us to monitor the academic progress of financial aid applicants to ensure that they are making Satisfactory Academic Progress toward the completion of their degree.
-Students who violate this policy may lose their eligibility to receive additional federal, state, and institutional aid.
-TU will evaluate your progress at least once per year and as frequently as the end of each term.
+Federal and state regulations require us to verify that aid recipients are making Satisfactory Academic Progress toward the completion of their degrees.
+Students who violate these requirements may lose their eligibility to receive additional federal, state, and institutional aid.

 The Satisfactory Academic Progress (SAP) policy for financial aid recipients is different from TU's Academic Standing Policy.

 - The SAP Policy only affects eligibility to receive financial aid.

 - The Academic Standing Policy applies to all TU students and violations can lead to dismissal from the University.
 For more information on the Academic Standing Policy, please visit the Undergraduate Catalog or the Graduate Catalog.